NCI Dictionary of Cancer Terms

 The NCI Dictionary of Cancer Terms features 8,020 terms related to cancer and medicine.

 - listen (krih-ZOH-tih-nib)

-A drug used to treat advanced non-small cell lung cancer that has a mutated (changed) form of a gene called anaplastic lymphoma kinase (ALK).
+A drug used to treat non-small cell lung cancer that has spread to other parts of the body.
+It is used in patients whose cancer has a mutated (changed) form of the anaplastic lymphoma kinase (ALK) gene or the ROS1 gene.
 It is also being studied in the treatment of other types of cancer.
-Crizotinib blocks the protein made by the mutated ALK gene.
-Blocking this protein may stop the growth and spread of cancer cells.
+Crizotinib blocks the proteins made by the mutated ALK and ROS1 genes.
+Blocking these proteins may stop the growth and spread of cancer cells.
 Crizotinib may also prevent the growth of new blood vessels that tumors need to grow.
 It is a type of tyrosine kinase inhibitor and a type of antiangiogenesis agent.
 Also called MET tyrosine kinase inhibitor PF-02341066, PF-02341066, and Xalkori.